"Découvrir l'île Pelée !"

 In the Fall, organized Pheasant hunts take place on the island and this is a major source of revenue for the residents.

-The hotels and Bed & Breakfasts need extra maids and cooks, and help is often recruited from the mainland.
+The hotels and Bed & Breakfast accommodations need extra maids and cooks, and help is often recruited from the mainland.

 If you plan to stay overnight here, there are a number of comfortable Bed and Breakfasts that will be happy to accommodate you, all of whom serve the local wines of the Island.